Armada99/FMHY_Bot/README.md

 # FMHY Bot
-A Poor Replica of Bot Features in FMHY using Coding knowledge upto Secondary Education in it.
+A Poor Replica of Bot Features in FMHY using Coding knowledge upto Secondary Education in it